NATIONAL CEREAL DAY

 ** The cereal industry rose from a combination of sincere religious beliefs and commercial interest in health foods.
 Dr. John Harvey Kellogg experimented with granola.
 He boiled some wheat, rolled it into thin films, and baked the resulting flakes in the oven; he acquired a patent in 1891.
 In 1895 he launched Cornflakes, which overnight captured a national market.

 ** In 1906, Dr. John Harvey Kellogg’s brother, William K. Kellogg, after working for John, broke away, bought the corn flakes rights from his brother and set up the Kellogg Toasted Corn Flake Company.
 His signature on every package became the company trademark and insurance of quality.

 ** Charles W. Post introduced Grape-nuts in 1898 and soon followed with Post Toasties.

 ** Because of Kellogg and Post, the city of Battle Creek, Michigan is nicknamed the “Cereal Capital of the World”.

-After much research, we were unable to find the creator or origin of National Cereal Day, an “unofficial” National holiday.
+Within our research, we were unable to identify the creator of National Cereal Day.